-According to the National Cancer Institute, the following stages are used for extracranial germ cell tumors:
+According to the Children’s Oncology Group, the following pathologic stages are used for germ cell tumors:

-Stage I: The tumor can be completely surgically removed, and it has not spread to other areas of the body.
+Stage IV: The tumor has spread from its original site to other, more distant areas of the body.

 Recurrent: A recurrent tumor is one that has come back after treatment.
 It may recur at the original site of the tumor or in another place.
-If there is a recurrence, the tumor may need to be staged again (called re-staging) using the system above.
+If there is a recurrence, the tumor may need to be staged again using the system above, in a process called re-staging.

 Information about the tumor’s stage will help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of tumor.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.